-ENGC206 Creative Writing 3 CLASS HOURS/3 CREDITS Building on writing principles and critiquing abilities learned in College Composition I, students will explore the art of creative writing by writing both fiction and poetry.
+Building on writing principles and critiquing abilities learned in College Composition, students will explore the art of creative writing by writing both fiction and poetry.
 Through writing exercises completed both in and out of class, participating in workshop discussion, and reading a variety of established voices in poetry and fiction, students will develop a sense of the basic tools of creative writing.
 With an emphasis on sharing work and giving constructive criticism, this class will enable students to make choices about drafting and revising their literary pieces and to work to develop their own individual style.
 A final portfolio of revised and polished pieces of writing representative of the semester's work will be completed.
-(Prerequisite: ENGC102)
+(Prerequisite: ENGL102R)

-ENGC231 Reading Modern Poetry 3 CLASS HOURS/3 CREDITS With an emphasis on poetry written in the twentieth century, students will become familiar with a wide range of poems.
+ENGL231R Reading Modern Poetry

+3 Class Hours/3 Credits With an emphasis on poetry written in the twentieth century, students will become familiar with a wide range of poems.
 Through careful reading, discussion, and short written essays, students will consider why poems are important and how they address our lives on levels both personal and social.
 Students will look at poems from two perspectives, those of reader and writer, encountering questions such as how a poem is made, what tools a writer uses to shape it, as well as what the reader can bring to the poem.
 Working as individuals and in small groups, students will discover how to enjoy and to talk about poems as works of art that enrich all our lives.
-(Prerequisite: ENGC102 or Permission of Instructor)
+(Prerequisite: ENGL102R or Permission of Instructor)

-In this course, students will read, analyze, interpret, discuss, and write about short fiction.
+ENGL232R Reading Short Fiction 3 Class Hours/3 Credits In this course, students will read, analyze, interpret, discuss, and write about short fiction.
 Readings will include various forms of the story, as well as stories from different culture, countries and centuries.
+Emphasis will be on the close careful reading of text, and students will be well as stories from different culture, countries and centuries.
 Emphasis will be on the close, careful reading of text, and students will be introduced to the concepts and terminology of prose literature, including plot, conflict, characterization, theme, point of view, and imagery.
 This course meets the requirement for the second 3 credits of English.
-(Prerequisite: ENGC102)
+(Prerequisite: ENGL102R)